ibm-cloud-docs/power-iaas/modifying-instance.md

 ### Changing the pinning state and server placement groups
 {: #edit-vsi-pinning-placement}

 You can use VSI pinning to control the movement of VSIs during disasters and other restart events.
-You can either choose *soft* pin or *hard* pin to pin a VSI to the host in which it is running.
+You can either choose *soft* pin or *hard* pin to pin a VSI to the host on which it is running.
 For more information about VSI pinning, see [What does VM pinning do?](/docs/power-iaas?topic=power-iaas-powervs-faqs#pinning){: external}.

-Server placement groups providecontrol over the host or server on which a new VSI is placed.
+Server placement groups provide control over the host or server on which a new VSI is placed.
 By using server placement groups, you can build high availability within a data center.
-For more information, see [Managing server placement groups](/docs/power-iaas?topic=power-iaas-managing-placement-groups){: external}.
+For more information, see [Managing server placement groups](/docs/power-iaas?topic=power-iaas-managing-placement-groups).

 To change the pinning state and server placement group of the VSI, complete the following steps: